 In most cases going to University is your first time living away from home and being completely in charge of your life and your time.
 I think it's a learning curve to get to grips with this and to balance the demands of challenging academic deliverables with enjoying the rich social experience that being at University also gives you.
 You have to be organised, motivated and committed to get the best out of both of these sides of being a student.
 This is particularly true with postgraduate studies where you need to take a step up.

-What do you most like about living in London now that you work in the capital?
+What do you like most about living in London now that you work in the capital?

 I love the diversity and buzz that London brings - it's exciting!
 There's always so much going on and so many different types of people with a plethora of backgrounds and experiences.
 I have two little boys now aged 2 and 3.
 I know some people want to move out of London to bring up children but I really value the experience they get from living in the capital!

-Where is your favourite London spot and why?
+What is your favourite London spot and why?

 The South Bank, undoubtedly.
 There are always exhibitions or installations, the views are amazing along the Thames, and the skateboarders add a vibrancy that you don't find elsewhere.
 There are plenty of places to get great food and drink too!